-PART 2

-PROPOSED DEVELOPMENT CONCEPT
+PART 2 PROPOSED DEVELOPMENT CONCEPT

-PART TWO: PROPOSED DEVELOPMENT CONCEPT
+PART 2 PROPOSED DEVELOPMENT CONCEPT

 A conceptual site layout for the development of the subject lands is illustrated on the adjacent page.
-The proposed development is for a total of 65 units to be accommodated in townhouse and stacked townhouse buildings at a high that generally won't exceed three-storeys.
+The proposed development is for a total of 91 units to be accommodated in townhouse and stacked townhouse buildings at a height that generally won't exceed three-storeys.

-The townhouses proposed address the street in that all primary entrances will front onto a future public right-of-way, "Street A", and will be setback 6.0 m from the street, forming a consistent street wall.
-The proposed stacked townhouse buildings will have primary entrances oriented towards the Arkell Road streetscape.
-Multiple pedestrian connections are proposed which will connect to a future public sidewalk along Arkell Road.
+The proposed street townhouses will address the street by having all primary entrances fronting onto a future public right-of-way ("Street A"), and be setback 6.0 m from the street to form a consistent street wall to the north.
+The proposed stacked townhouse buildings will have primary entrances oriented towards Arkell Road, "Street A", or the internal private road.
+Multiple pedestrian connections are proposed which will connect to a future public sidewalk along Arkell Road and along "Street A".
 The site will be well connected to the existing active transportation network.